- Assistant Research Professor in Anthropology

 2009 Norwood, F. The Maintenance of Life: Preventing Social Death Through Euthanasia Talk and End-of-Life Care, Lessons from the Netherlands.
 Ethnographic Studies in Medical Anthropology.
 Durham, NC: Carolina Academic Press.
 Published in French as Mourir un acte de vie.
 Trans.
 Pierre Viens and Lise Laberge.
 Quebec: Presses de l'Université Laval, 2010.
 Winner of the 2011 Margaret Mead Award.

 Selected Articles and Book Chapters

-Under contract.
-Norwood, F. The New Normal: Death and Dying in the United States.
-In A Companion to the Anthropology of Death, Antonius C. G. M. Robben, ed.
+Norwood, Frances.
+2018.
+The New Normal: Mediated Death and Assisted Dying in the United States.
+In A Companion to the Anthropology of Death.
+Antonius C. G. M. Robben, editor.
 Hoboken, NJ: John Wiley & Sons.

-2013 Norwood, F. “A Window into Dutch Life and Death: Euthanasia and End-of-Life in the Public-Private Space of Home,” in Transitions and Transformations: Cultural Perspectives on the Life Course, edited by Caitrin Lynch and Jason Danely.
+Norwood, Frances.
+2013.
+“A Window into Dutch Life and Death: Euthanasia and End-of-Life in the Public-Private Space of Home,” in Transitions and Transformations: Cultural Perspectives on the Life Course, edited by Caitrin Lynch and Jason Danely.
 Berghahn Publishers, NY.

 Norwood, Frances, Gerrit Kimsma, and Margaret P. Battin.
 2009.
 “Vulnerability and the ‘slippery slope’ at the end-of-life: A qualitative study of euthanasia, general practice and home death in the Netherlands.”
 Family Practice 26(6):472-480; doi: 10.1093/fampra/cmp065.